evansd/whitenoise/docs/django.rst

     :default: See :file:`immutable_file_test <whitenoise/middleware.py#L121>` in source

+    Reference to function, or string.

-    Reference to a function which is passed the path and URL for each static file and should return whether that file is immutable, i.e. guaranteed not to change, and so can be safely cached forever.
+    If a reference to a function, this is passed the path and URL for each static file and should return whether that file is immutable, i.e. guaranteed not to change, and so can be safely cached forever.
 The default is designed to work with Django's ManifestStaticFilesStorage backend, and any derivatives of that, so you should only need to change this if you are using a different system for versioning your static files.

+    If a string, this is treated as a regular expression and each file's URL is matched against it.

     Example: ::